2010–2011 University of Puerto Rico strikes: Academic support

 On April 27, professors from the Cayey campus went on a 72-hour strike in support of the students.
 On that same day, the students of the Cayey campus also approved a 72-hour strike.

 On April 29, the Río Piedras campus chapter of the "Asociación Puertorriqueña de Profesores Universitarios" staged a one-day walk-out in support of the students, and called on its members to respect the picket line.
 On May 21, in a General Assembly of all the UPR professors agreed to making the strike an indefinite one until the university administration negotiated.

 After a faculty meeting, professors from the Mayagüez Campus said that they did not trust their chancellor, Jorge Rivera Satos, on May 4 thanks to his unwillingness to negotiate with students and professors of the university.

 The chancellor of the Arecibo campus, Ana Gómez, resigned to her job because José de la Torre asked her to do so after she supported the strikes.
 As a result, all the deans of the UPR Arecibo campus resigned from their positions.

 The HEEND and the "Asociación Puertorriqueña de Profesores Universitarios" (APPU) also joined the strike.
 The president of the organization, Wilberto Jiménez Rivera wrote a series of articles in newspapers like "El Nuevo Día", where he expresses his solidarity with the strike.

 On Friday May 21, the professors of all 11 campuses met in a General Assembly held at the Cayey Municipal Arena.
 There were about 1,100 professors members present.
 During that assembly, the professors voted to support the student strike.
-They voted to ask for the resignation of the President of the UPR and of the President of the Board of Trustees, the elimination of the 98 certification, the assignation of 9.6% of the government's money to the university, and they threatened the government by saying they were going to participate in the strike if the board of trustees did not reunite with the They also expressed their objection to the presence of riot police aroundthe different campuses.
+They voted to ask for the resignation of the President of the UPR and of the President of the Board of Trustees, the elimination of the 98 certification, the assignation of 9.6% of the government's money to the university, and they threatened the government by saying they were going to participate in the strike if the board of trustees did not reunite with them.
+They also expressed their objection to the presence of riot police aroundthe different campuses.

 There were many professor like Julio Muriente, who used popular radio stations like Radio Isla to talk in favor of the students.
 The Brotherhood of nonteaching staff (HEEND) union, representing non-teaching employees, and the Syndicate representing university maintenance workers, also issued calls to their members to respect the picket lines.